 The property owner can also be held liable under negligence law, if he knew the dog bit people before and did nothing to prevent the bite your child suffered.

 Punitive damages are special financial penalties a jury may impose on a liable party for reckless behavior.
 A defendant in a dog bite case, for instance, might be ordered to pay additional money to the plaintiff above the compensation for medical bills, lost work, pain, and other losses.

 Punitive damages are justified if the dog owner or property owner can be proven to be reckless in leading to the bite.
 For punitive damages to become an issue, there should be evidence of the dogs roaming freely, several prior attacks, or other evidence the dog owner or property owner knew the dog was dangerous but turned a blind eye to the hazard the dog created.

+There are profoundly solid reasons proving the wisdom of hiring an experienced attorney in a dog bite case.
 At Holland & Usry, we‘ve seen the horror of mangled faces and know even multiple operations to fix serious wounds inflicted by dog attacks often fail to fully repair the damage done by dog attacks in the Greer area.
 If you or someone you love has suffered a dog bite attack in